|Age of Baby||Cooled Boiled|

 Always wash hands with soap and water and dry using a clean cloth.
 Clean the preparation surface thoroughly before preparing a feed.

 Clean all feeding equipment in hot soapy water and rinse thoroughly.
 Next, sterilise all feeding equipment by submerging bottles, teats and lids in boiling water for 5 minutes, or use an approved steriliser.

 Boil safe drinking water and allow to cool for 30 minutes.

 Refer to the feeding guide above to check how much powder and water is needed.
-This is a general feeding guide only.
-Infants may need more or less formula.
 Pour the correct amount of previously boiled (now cooled) water into the sterilised bottle.